Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Medvedev degrees of effective subshifts

-The proof is omited, as it is identical to the previous one by applying \propref{isom-calculable}.
-This means that the computability notions being considered on $A^{G}$ are preserved if we rename group elements (for example, by taking different presentations of the same group).
+The proof is similar to the proof of \Cref{prop:equivalent-representations}, but applying the third item in \Cref{prop:computabilitiy-groups}.
+This means that the computability notions on $A^{G}$ are preserved if we rename group elements (for example, by taking different presentations of the same group).
+We are ready to define the Medvedev degree of a subset of $A^{G}$. \begin{definition} Let $G$ be a finitely generated group with decidable word problem.
+Given a subset $X\subset A^{G}$, we define $\deg_{\M}(X)=\deg_{\M}(\delta^{-1}X)$. \end{definition}